KDL-umass/PlanAlyzer/README.md

 `planalyzer path/to/script.json -report`

+You can run this command after spinning up a prompt:

-docker run -i -t planalyzer /bin/bash
+`docker run -i -t planalyzer /bin/bash`

 ## Using annotations